FlowingCode/WorldcupStats/README.md

-# Demo Application: World Cup Rusia 2018 stats
+# Demo Application: World Cup Qatar 2020 stats

 This project is a demo application that displays statistical data from the Football World Cup that is taking place in Qatar 2020